Ladislas Ignace de Bercheny: Life

-Ladislas Ignace de Bercheny was born in 1689, the son of Hungarian noble Miklós Bercsényi who was a friend of Francis II Rákóczi.
 Bercheny started his military career in the Bodyguard of prince Rákóczi.
 After the Prince's failure to achieve Hungarian independence in 1711, Bercheny emigrated to France.
 In 1712, he was named lieutenant-colonel in the Rattky Hussards Regiment, then the only hussar regiment in the French Army.
 After a year spent at Rákóczi's court-in-exile in Constantinople, Bercheny was promoted mestre de camp (colonel) in the Rattky Regiment in 1719.

 Around 1720, Bercheny proposed to recruit new hussars for the Rattky Regiment among the exiled Hungarians in Constantinople.
 The prospect soon turned into the creation of a new regiment, with Bercheny as his colonel-proprietor.
 Along with several French and Hungarians officers, Bercheny was able to muster 174 Hungarians by the end of 1722.

 Afterwards Bercheny settled permanently in France.
 He married Anne Catherine Girard, a middle-class girl from Haguenau, who had already given birth to his first son, in 1726.
 He was made a French subject by letters from the King the same year.
 Bercheny purchased the lordship and manor of Luzancy, which became his home, in 1729.

 The new regiment, known as Bercheny-Houzards, participated in the War of the Polish Succession (1733-1735), during which Bercheny was promoted brigadier.
 He was further promoted to maréchal de camp (major general) in 1738 and participated in the War of the Austrian Succession, during which he was promoted Lieutenant General, and the Seven Years' War, during which he was made Marshal of France.
 This final promotion was only honorary, as he retired from active service the same day.

 Bercheny died in 1778 in his manor of Luzancy.